modusinternet/Custodian-CMS/README.md

 	{CCMS_DB:use_anywhere,form_button_submit}
 	{CCMS_DB:trips_to_mexico_template,request_more_info_text1}

-If your site contains content which may need to be displayed bidirectionaly (BIDI) you can use the CCMS_DB_DIR tag to help output left-to-right (lrt) or right-to-left (rtl) flags to use in your HTML.
+If your site contains content which may need to be displayed bidirectional (BIDI) you can use the CCMS_DB_DIR tag to help output left-to-right (lrt) or right-to-left (rtl) flags to use in your HTML.

 	{CCMS_DB_DIR:about_us_page,first_paragraph}
 	{CCMS_DB_DIR:use_anywhere,form_button_submit}